-- Now that your child is in Year 1, they will need to wear a blazers, white shirt or blouse (not a polo style shirt) and a tie (clips or classic - not elasticated). - Pupils have to wear their blazers into assembly, only then they are able to take them off should they wish to. - Please name, name, name!!!
-(Trousers, shirts, PE kits, shoes, coats...) - A reminder that pupils should not wear jewellery or nail varnish to school. - PE days are: Mondays and Tuesdays for each class - Forest school times to be confirmed. - We suggest they keep their PE kits in all term to make life easier and so they have a spare set of clothes - just in case! - Remember, PE kits must be black/white kit and include trainers/plimsolls, trousers and a jumper for the outdoor sessions. - Pupils need to ensure they are not wearing any jewellery on PE days: this includes earrings. - Children can leave their wellies on the racks outside their classroom for the term/year as they are used during outside busy time.
+- Blazers and ties (clips or classic) must be worn everyday. - Pupils have to wear their blazers into school, only then they are able to take them off should they wish to. - Please name, name, name!!!
+(Trousers, shirts, PE kits, shoes, coats...) - A reminder that pupils should not wear jewellery or nail varnish to school.
+Only a single stud in each ear may be worn but must be removed for PE lessons. - PE will be on Wednesday and Friday in term 1 (this is likely to change throughout the year) - Forest school is on Mondays (could be alternate weeks) - We suggest they keep their PE kits in all term to make life easier and so they have a spare set of clothes - just in case! - Remember, PE kits must be black/white kit and include trainers/plimsolls, trousers and a jumper for the outdoor sessions. - Pupils need to ensure they are not wearing any jewellery on PE days: this includes earrings.